-The Mathematics Department at Pontypridd High School recognises the value of home school relationships and the positive impact on pupil progress when parents and teachers communicate regularly and work together.
+The Mathematics Faculty at Pontypridd High School recognises the value of home school relationships and the positive impact on pupil progress when parents and teachers communicate regularly and work together.

 The school subscribes to both the mymaths and mathswatch websites.
 These websites provide every pupil with access to a wealth of online resources to support and consolidate our programmes of study.
 These resources should be used regularly for revision purposes when preparing for tests and completing homework tasks.

-Login details can be obtained from the Mathematics Department.
+Login details can be obtained from the Mathematics Faculty.